A Trip Towards Fairness: Bias and De-Biasing in Large Language Models

 The outbreak of Large Language Models (LLMs) based has shocked traditional NLP pipelines.
 These models achieve remarkable performance but are not accessible to everyone, given the prohibitive number of parameters they work on. \citet{touvron2023llama} and \citet{zhang2022opt} have proposed versions with a reduced number of parameters but, at the same time, use larger pre-training corpora.
-However, this increase burdens one problem of the LLMs' corpora: inherent biases towards specific demographic categories.
-Current methods have found it difficult to eliminate bias without compromising performance or incurring high costs.
-In this paper, we explore the biases produced by LLMs, evaluating the effects of parameter variation and pre-training data.
+These Cheap-to-Build LLMs (CtB-LLMs) may soon become the de-facto standard for building downstream tasks.
+Controlling their bias is then a compelling need.

-Our debiasing method mitigates category bias in LLMs and it represents a significant step towards developing skillful and fair models as they strive to minimize bias in their results.
-Finally, we show that this method maintains performance on GLUE benchmarks.
+In this paper, we proposed an extensive analysis of CtB-LLMs, and we showed that debiasing is a viable solution for mitigating the bias of these models.
+However, we have mixed findings.
+Although the debiasing process in itself is not reducing performance on downstream tasks, a reduced bias, in general, seems to hurt performance on final downstream tasks.

-In the future, we will continue to explore ways to reduce bias in LLMs by trying to ensure their ethical and unbiased use in various applications.
+In the future, we will continue exploring ways to reduce bias in CtB-LLMs by ensuring their ethical and unbiased use in various applications.
 By addressing the problems, we can spread the full potential of these models and harness their power for the progress of society.